paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (9) A listing of all known Chinese talent recruitment programs operating in the United States as of the date of the report.

+(10) A listing of provincial, municipal, or other law enforcement institutions, including police departments, in the People’s Republic of China associated with establishing or maintaining a Chinese police presence in the United States.

+(11) A listing of colleges and universities in the People’s Republic of China that conduct military research or host dedicated military initiatives or laboratories.

-(10) With respect to reports submitted after the first report, an assessment of the change in goals, tactics, techniques, and procedures of the influence operations and campaigns conducted by the Chinese Communist Party.
+(12) With respect to reports submitted after the first report, an assessment of the change in goals, tactics, techniques, and procedures of the influence operations and campaigns conducted by the Chinese Communist Party.

-**(c) Coordination** In carrying out subsection (a), the Director shall coordinate with the Director of the Federal Bureau of Investigation, the Director of the Central Intelligence Agency, the Director of the National Security Agency, and any other relevant head of an element of the intelligence community.

-**(d) Form** Each report submitted under subsection (a) shall be submitted in unclassified form, but may include a classified annex.
+**(c) Form** Each report submitted under subsection (a) shall be submitted in unclassified form, but may include a classified annex.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 6701(1), inserted “, in coordination with the Director of the Federal Bureau of Investigation, the Director of the Central Intelligence Agency, the Director of the National Security Agency, and any other relevant head of an element of the intelligence community,” after “Director of the National Counterintelligence and Security Center” and “the Committee on the Judiciary of the Senate, the Committee on the Judiciary of the House of Representatives,” after “congressional intelligence committees,”.

+Subsec. (b)(10) to (12).
+Pub.
+L. 119–60, § 6701(2), added pars.
+(10) and (11) and redesignated former par.
+(10) as (12).

+Subsecs. (c), (d).
+Pub.
+L. 119–60, § 6701(3), (4), redesignated subsec. (d) as (c) and struck out former subsec. (c).
+Prior to amendment, text of subsec. (c) read as follows: “In carrying out subsection (a), the Director shall coordinate with the Director of the Federal Bureau of Investigation, the Director of the Central Intelligence Agency, the Director of the National Security Agency, and any other relevant head of an element of the intelligence community.”

 2022—Subsec. (b)(9), (10).
 Pub.
 L. 117–103 added par.
 (9) and redesignated former par.
 (9) as (10).

 2020—Pub.
 L. 116–260, § 605(d)(1)(A), substituted “Chinese Communist Party” for “Communist Party of China” in section catchline.